yihui/yihui.org/content/en/2018-07-03-quick-questions.md

 "Hey Yihui, quick question for you..."
 For many times I have been asked "quick questions" on Twitter, on Slack, or in emails.
 I do love questions that are quick, because the net gain can be significant: you won't need to spend hours on questions of which the answers are obvious to me.

 Most of time I reply to such questions within seconds after I see them, and some people have been surprised by how quickly I respond.
 The only problem is, those questions are not always quick.
 This can be particularly problematic when I'm reading messages in IM (instant messaging) tools such as Twitter and Slack, because I usually don't intend to stay in IM tools for long.
 I often open Slack only once every morning to check messages from yesterday, and quit it for the rest of the day.
-I have installed a Chrome extension to limit my Twitter time to be 10 minutes per day.
+I have installed a Chrome extension to limit my Twitter time to 10 minutes per day.
 When quick questions do not really seem to be quick, I feel I'll be stuck there.
 Should I continue to ask for more information (which can lead to several rounds of asking), or simply ignore the question?
 I don't know.

 ![Should I give up?](https://slides.yihui.name/gif/give-up.gif)